ericspod/EidolonLibs/README.md

  9. Overwrite the files in **EidolonLibs/win64_mingw/bin/Release** with those you've just built in **build**.

  10. The include files shouldn't need changing, but these you would copy from the **ogre** directory into **EidolonLibs/win64_mingw/include/OGRE**, throwing in the **OgreBuildSettings.h** file from **build** so that the compilation configuration is kept.

+### ubuntu12

+This is the directory for Ubuntu 12.04 libraries, although this might work for other versions of Ubuntu up to 14.04 but these haven't been tried.
+The system Ogre isn't new enough to use so the included one is build separately using the 1.9 branch of Ogre.

+### ubuntu14

+This is the directory for Ubuntu 14.04 libraries, although 14.10 should also work.
+Eidolon links with the system version of Ogre so there's not much in this directory.
+The plugin shared objects are included for consistency but these are the same as those that are installed on the system.
+To install the correct development libraries, run the following:

+    sudo apt-get install libogre-1.9-dev

+### osx

+This is the directory for OS X 10.8 and up.
+Normally the libraries here and Eidolon itself is compiled on OS X 10.8 with the system Python to ensure compatibility with later OS versions.
+There's been problems of compiling on later OS versions and then not working on older, there are still users tied to older OS versions for technical reasons so these need support.